alpargun/learn-from-youtube/README.md

 A .csv file with YouTube video IDs is enough to automatically download and preprocess all videos.
 Additionally, all videos from a single channel/user can be downloaded automatically.

+Uses [my PyTube fork](https://github.com/alpargun/pytube) with bug fixes and enhancements to download the videos.

 ## Progress so far
 - Can download Youtube videos from a .csv file with URLs.
 - Can clip videos as $n$ frames with $m$ step between frames to prepare input for video models.